neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Ankush Agarwal).md

 Minimal Deliverables:
 1. A new functionality will be added to the Python API to allow file transfers directly from Google Drive.
-2. Extension of Python API for AWS bucket transfers
+2. Extension of Python API for Dropbox, AWS bucket transfers
-3. The system will establish TUI to enable users setup their connection to both AWS bucket and Google Drive through the TUI interface.
+3. The system will establish TUI to enable users setup their connection to Dropbox, AWS bucket and Google Drive through the TUI interface.
 4. Writing unit tests and integration tests for all new functionality
 5. Documentation for both user-facing features and developer APIs